wasdee/deathrattle/README.md

 # deathrattle
-function(s) that run after you are dead.
+digital actions that execute after you are dead.
 > Deathrattle is an ability where the stated effect occurs when the minion or weapon is destroyed.
 > -Hearthstone Wiki